-Wouldn’t it be wonderful if your job had a personal, unique development plan that gave you a step by step guide on how to grow and develop yourself and your career?
-I’m sure that it’s out there, but it extremely rare to find this in the workplace.
+Wouldn’t it be wonderful if your job had a personal, unique development plan that gave you a step-by-step guide on how to grow and develop yourself and your career?
+I’m sure that it’s out there, but it is extremely rare to find this in the workplace.
 Kornferry recently conducted a survey with managers that ranked over 60 leadership skills.
 Development came dead last.

 Hope is not lost though.
 You can greatly influence your own personal and professional development.

 A great mentor can be a game-changer in your personal development.
 They can give you a neutral view of the personal and professional challenges that you face and can provide you with a perspective that you haven’t thought of yet.
 A good mentor will also have your best interest in heart, so they will likely challenge your thought process, encourage you to try new things, and help you grow in areas that you didn’t realize needed growth.